Copyright 2020. Canadian Owners and Pilots Association Flight 176. All Rights Reserved.

-COPA Flight 176 formed in 2011COPA Edmonton was formed in the spring of 2011 and is based at the Edmonton City Centre Airport [ CYXD ].COPA Flight 176 Edmonton meets monthly.
+COPA Flight 176 formed in 2011COPA Edmonton was formed in the spring of 2011 and is based at the former Edmonton City Centre Airport [ CYXD ].COPA Flight 176 Edmonton meets first Thursday monthly except July and August.
 Guests are always welcome at the meetings.
 Meetings feature a guest speaker to discuss various aviation subjects.
-The group plans three events per year which is a Rust Remover, an Indy Weekend Fly In Breakfast and a COPA for Kids at the end of summer.For more information on our meetings and our peakers, go to the [ About > Meetings ] page.For more information on becoming a member, go to the [ About > Membership ] page.For more information about Edmonton City Centre Airport (CYXD), go to the [ About > CYXD ] page.
+The group plans three events per year which is a Rust Remover, a Fly In Breakfast and a COPA for Kids at the end of summer.For more information on our meetings and our peakers, go to the [ About > Meetings ] page.For more information on becoming a member, go to the [ About > Membership ] page.For more information about Edmonton City Centre Airport (CYXD), go to the [ About > CYXD ] page.

 WHERE TO FIND US ...Alberta Aviation Museum Edmonton City Centre Airport11410 Kingsway AveEdmonton, Alberta